Help us improve your experience.

 • The field Deployment Type: CLOUD indicates that configuration is for the cloud deployment.

-• The field Services Redundancy Group:1 indicates the status of the SRG1 (ACTIVE or BACKUP) on that node.
+• The field Services Redundancy Group: 1 indicates the status of the SRG1 (ACTIVE or BACKUP) on that node.

-Check Multinode High Availability Information on Azure
+Check Multinode High Availability Information Details

 Purpose